saifalikhangithub/Student-Feedback/README.md

 # Student Feedback System
-The Student PickPass System is a feedback-based platform designed to help prospective students make informed decisions before enrolling in a college course.
+This is a feedback-based platform designed to help prospective students make informed decisions before enrolling in a college course.
 Existing students can share their experiences and provide feedback on various aspects such as faculty teaching quality, infrastructure, campus environment, and course-specific strengths and weaknesses.
 This system offers valuable insights into which colleges are best suited for particular courses, helping students choose the right institution for their academic goals.
 ------------------------------------------------------
 This is a simple web-based Student Feedback System developed using PHP and MySQL.
 It allows students to register, log in, submit feedback for faculty members within their department, and provides a public interface to view submitted feedback.